henderstack/disc-animation/README.md

 Demo page: <https://henderstack.github.io/disc-animation/dist/>

 A JavaSript HTML5 Canvas '3D' Animation experiment, just for the fun of it.
+This example utilizes what are known as 'Doyle Spirals.'

-This one's all driven by JavaSript and Math.
+It's all driven by JavaSript and Math.
 A series of animated discs in a rotation pattern.

 The project source files use:
 - Pug (HTML templating)